laiquet/idtrackerai-enhanced/docs/source/running_idtrackerai.rst

 .. warning::
     Always read the console log checking your parameters have been successfully read.

 More advanced parameters can be defined to extend idtracker.ai's capabilities.
-These can be defined in a settings *.toml* file which can be loaded with the :code:`--settings` flag.
+These can be defined in a settings *.toml* file which can be loaded with the ``--settings`` flag.

-Finally, any parameter can be defined in the terminal command by :code:`-PARAMETER VALUE`.
+Finally, any parameter can be defined in the terminal command by ``-PARAMETER VALUE``.

 .. note::
   In the case of running idtracker.ai in remote, it could be helpful to override, for example, the video paths in *example.toml*: